hsdenx/tbottest/Documentation/generic.rst

 tbot flag                Description
 ======================== ====================================================
-bootcmd                  format bootcmd:<real bootcmd>, example bootcmd:net_nfs will execute "run net_nfs" gpiopower                use a gpio pin for boards power control tinkerforge              use tinkerforge for boards power control picocom                  use picocom for serial console
+bootcmd                  format bootcmd:<real bootcmd>, example bootcmd:net_nfs will execute "run net_nfs" buildname                format buildname:<name of builder>, select the used buildhost. gpiopower                use a gpio pin for boards power control tinkerforge              use tinkerforge for boards power control picocom                  use picocom for serial console